 You should expect bleeding, swelling and pain after the extraction.
 You may have problems opening your mouth wide.
 Because of the swelling but this is not common.
 Your dentist will give you all the necessary instructions that will help you to manage the pain along with swelling and care for your wounds.
 You may be asked to use pain medication for pain management.
 And cold compresses for the purpose of reducing swelling.

 In rare instances, you may experience bone exposure or agonizing dry socket if blood clot is forfeited from the socket after the surgery.
 There may also be socket infection due to ambushed food particles or bacteria.
 It is also possible to experience damage to neighboring teeth, sinuses, jawbone and nerves.

-It is essential for you to get the best from your wisdom teeth surgery.
-You should let your dentist know your concerns and expectations. so that you will be able to help you in achieving the best result.
+It is essential for you to get the from your wisdom teeth surgery.
+You should let your dentist know your concerns and expectations. so that you will be able to help you in achieving the result.
 You must also ensure that an experienced dentist or oral surgeon handles your treatment.
 This will go a long way in ensuring that there are less complications after the procedure.